-4. Lecture Examinations
+3. Lecture Examinations

 Number of examinations : 3 Value : 100 points each, lowest score dropped Dates : See course schedule.
-Format : Multiple choice, matching and short answer.
+Format : Multiple choice, matching and short answer essay.
 Material covered : Current unit only (see schedule).

 Exams focus on concepts developed in the lecture modules and laboratory exercises.
 Only a small portion of each exam will test your ability to memorize.
 Most questions are designed to test your ability to reason, synthesize ideas and solve problems.
+Use the weekly Study Guides provided for sample questions.

-There are absolutely no make-up examinations.
+Exams are in-person and there are absolutely no make-up examinations.
 If a student misses two exams, that student will be assigned a failing grade and/or withdrawn from the course at the instructor's discretion.

 Students must abide by the examination rules as set out on the exam cover sheet and instructions from the professor prior to the exam.
-Exams will be taken using Respondus Lockdown software.
 If a student fails to abide by the rules of the exam, that student will earn zero points for that examination.
 The student will also face potential dismissal from class and the college with a permanent record of the infraction of the student's transcript (see "Student Misconduct" section below).